-A single intake and assessment process that is driven by the simple goal that no client will be asked to repeat a piece of information.
-At the time of intake a worker collects all the information that the provider agencies generally need, though later the client may be required to verify or provide additional information.
+The intake and assessment process is driven by the simple goal that no client will be asked to repeat a piece of information.
+At the time of intake, a worker collects all the information that the provider agencies generally need, though the client may be required to verify or provide additional information later.
 View the Intake Form.

 A team approach is central to Neighborhood Place.
-Workers select and design ways they can enhance each other’s functions through a team effort.
+Workers identify and implement opportunities to enhance each other’s functions through a team effort.
 Because communication between service providers occurs up front, workers are able to set priorities with a clear understanding of their colleagues’ activities.
 The result is a significant reduction of duplication and counter-productivity.

 A new service delivery model, Neighborhood Place is of greatest benefit to the client.
 Because agencies are not competing with one another, they are positioned to maximize every resource available to them.
 Client satisfaction surveys consistently show that more than 90% of clients would return or recommend Neighborhood Place to a friend.
 Neighborhood Place’s customer-friendly approach really works.